MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 - Open a command terminal and then run the following commands:

-    To ensure that Visual Studio Code is configured to use the correct version of .NET, run the following command:
+    To ensure that Visual Studio Code is configured to use the correct version of **.NET**, run the following command:

     ```bash

     dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org

+    ```

+    or

+    To ensure that Visual Studio Code is configured to use the correct version of Python, verify your Python installation is version 3.10 or later:

+    ```bash
+    python --version
     ```

 ## Exercise scenario